Tom Martinsen

 Tom Martinsen (1943–2007) was a Norwegian photographer.

-Born in Tønsberg, he studied photography with Christer Strömholm in Stockholm, and was appointed as reporting photographer for the newspaper Dagbladet from 1973.
+Born in Tønsberg on 4 August 1943, Martinsen studied photography with Christer Strömholm in Stockholm, and was appointed as reporting photographer for the newspaper Dagbladet from 1973.
 He was a co-founder of the Oslo gallery Fotogalleriet in 1977.
 His publications include the book 118 øyeblikk from 2003.

 Martinsen was awarded the Fritt Ord Honorary Award in 2006.